hshin-git/GyroM5/README-en.md

 The detalis are below.

 ## Wiring
-Wiring GyroM5/M5StickC and RC receiver/servo is below.
+Wiring GyroM5/M5StickC with RC receiver/servo is in table below.

 |M5StickC |in/out |RC Resciver/Servo |
 |---- |---- |---- |